aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/Init-tf.md

 The **gen-backend.sh script** generates these terraform files for use in other sections and copies them into place:

-* generated/backend-{section}.tf   *(For each section this defines where our Terrafor state file is located)*
+* generated/backend-{section}.tf   *(For each section this defines where our Terraform state file is located)*
 * generated/remote-{section}.tf *(This allows us to access output variables from other sections)*
 * var-dynamodb.tf is also copied to each of the sections
-* Various other files are copied into place to ensure Terraform can initialise correctly in your environment.
+* Various other files are copied into place to ensure Terraform can initialize correctly in your environment.